nrfconnect/sdk-nrf/samples/peripheral/radio_test/README.rst

   * For these commands, the radio peripheral and FEM gain is calculated and set automatically to meet your requirements.
   * If an exact output power value cannot be set, a lower value is used.

-* Radio Test with front-end module support and manual Tx output power control (the kconfig:option:`CONFIG_RADIO_TEST_POWER_CONTROL_AUTOMATIC` Kconfig option is disabled):
+* Radio Test with front-end module support and manual Tx output power control (the :kconfig:option:`CONFIG_RADIO_TEST_POWER_CONTROL_AUTOMATIC` Kconfig option is disabled):

   * The ``output_power`` command sets the SoC output command with a subcommands set.
   * The ``fem`` command with the ``tx_gain`` subcommand sets the front-end module gain to an arbitrary value for given front-end module.